• Skip to primary navigation

 Flax eggs are simply a combination of water and flax meal.
 When these two ingredients are allowed a few minutes to gel together, they substitute for eggs in vegan recipes very well.

-As a substitute for the butter typically found in chocolate chip cookies, I used coconut oil and some full-fat coconut milk.
+As a substitute for the butter or vegan butter typically found in chocolate chip cookies, I used coconut oil and some full-fat coconut milk.
 The addition of coconut milk brings in moisture as well as added fat, a necessary ingredient in any baking recipe.

 The final vegan substitution in this cookie recipe is the use of dairy-free chocolate chips.
 There are many varieties available in grocery stores and online everywhere now.
 I tend to use Enjoy Life brand's dark chocolate chips.
 I find they melt well and have great flavor.